crayzeewulf/libserial/README.md

 #define TEST_SERIAL_PORT_2 "/dev/ttyUSB1"
 ```

-The unit tests will be built during the make step above or you can build them by simply by running the compile script (which uses cmake):
+The unit tests will be built during the make steps above or by running the cmake compile script:

 ```sh
 ./compile.sh